minajenxhi/faker-repo/README.rst

     :alt: Package license

-.. | this is a comment for
+.. | this is a comment for maintanance assignment to commit